 AUTHORITY

-Section 19 of the Everett Zoning Ordinance establishes the Site Plan Review process for development project applications.
-This document, the Everett Design Guidelines (Guidelines) establishes the design and planning standards as the basis for the Site Plan Review process.
+Section 19 of the Everett Zoning Ordinance establishes the Site Plan Review process for development applications.
+This document, the Everett Design Regulations (Regulations), establishes the design and planning standards as the basis for the Site Plan Review process.

 APPROACH